 xXIDaShizIXx Posted December 12, 2015 Posted December 12, 2015 Personally I think the "awkward" professors are the best.
 They are the ones that care the most about their students and for some reason or another take the time to write amazing letters of recommendation about you.

 ashiepoo72 Posted December 13, 2015 Posted December 13, 2015 Some advisers are quirky, just like some people you meet on the street.
 I was warned by grad students about certain professors, stuff like "they're super nice and helpful, but take awhile to warm up and are awkward at first" or "this person has trouble socializing and may come across as indifferent" etc. One of my profs reminded my cohort that professors are not our friends, even if they're friendly, at least until we are on the other side of the degree.
 Their job is to train us as professional scholars.
 They don't need to conform to social norms that make us comfortable, but do need to be respectful and professional.
 The real question you should be asking is if this person is able and willing and the best fit to support your work in grad school.
 If they are, then you should try to get over the awkwardness and focus on being professional.
 You're going to meet plenty of people in academia who come across as strange to you.
 You probably come across the same way to others and don't realize it.
 Humans are an interesting species like that.
 Learning to work through those differences in personalities will take you far, in grad school and otherwise.
 I second not having a discussion group to compare how awkward your adviser is.
 This stuff tends to get around, and imagine how even more awkward your relationship can get if your adviser finds out you're talking about them in what can be construed as a negative way.
-If your adviser isn't doing something wrong (like deliberately trying to mess up your grad career or coming on to you or being a total and obvious jerk, etc) and is professional and involved, then you should try to be as professional as possible and not talk about him behind his back. rising_star and St Andrews Lynx 2
+If your adviser isn't doing something wrong (like deliberately trying to mess up your grad career or coming on to you or being a total and obvious jerk, etc) and is professional and involved, then you should try to be as professional as possible and not talk about him behind his back.
+St Andrews Lynx and rising_star 2

 Recommended Posts